serioushare/Javascript-Property-Events/README.md

 | ------------ | ------------------------------------
 | onchange     | Called when the value of the property changed.
 | onset        | Called when the value of the property is set, even if it didn't change.
-| onget        | Called when the value of the property is revrieved.
 | onerror      | Called when an error accurs with the property.
 ## Comparison Example